awsdocs/aws-codepipeline-user-guide/doc_source/triggering.md

 }
 ```

-The following is a sample AWS CodeCommit event pattern in the **Event** window for a "MyTestRepo" repository with a branch named "master:"
+The following is a sample AWS CodeCommit event pattern in the **Event** window for a `MyTestRepo` repository with a branch named `master`:

 ```
 {